-Students study four A-level subjects in their first term and then continue with three or four in the second term onwards.
+We recommend that students study four A-level subjects in their first term and then continue with three or four in the second term onwards.

-We do not support five A-level subjects.
+We do not recommend five A-level subjects.
 Students who feel that they are ready for a higher workload than four A-levels will be well taken care of: we have extensive expertise in stretching the most gifted students in preparation for the university admissions process.